datarobot-community/tutorials-for-data-scientists/Model Management/Automated Retraining and Replacement/README.md

 Author: Jesse Wu

+Automated Retraining and Replacement of Models - An example for how you can start to setup an automated continious training pipeline.

 # auto_retrain

 This repository is intended to be used as a starting template to setup a basic pipeline to automatically replace models.